How Much Does Skylight Installation Cost in 2026?

 | Hudson County | $1,900-$3,200 | $2,600-$4,500 |

-Bergen County tends to run higher due to higher labor rates and more complex permitting.
-Essex and Passaic counties are generally the most competitive markets in North Jersey.
+Bergen County tends to run highest due to higher labor rates and more complex permitting processes.
+Essex and Passaic counties are generally the most competitive markets in North Jersey for skylight installation.

 Skylight Replacement vs. New Installation

-Replacing an existing skylight costs less than installing a new one because the opening, light shaft, and flashing framework already exist.
+Replacing an existing skylight costs significantly less than a new installation because the roof opening, light shaft, and flashing framework already exist.

-When to replace: If your existing skylight is more than 15-20 years old, fogging between the panes, leaking, or has yellowed glazing, replacement is worth the investment.
-Modern skylights are dramatically better at energy efficiency and leak prevention.
+When to replace: If your existing skylight is more than 15-20 years old, shows fogging between the glass panes, leaks, or has yellowed glazing, replacement is worth the investment.
+Modern skylights are dramatically better at energy efficiency and leak prevention than units made even 10 years ago.

 Pro tip: If you are getting a roof replacement, that is the ideal time to replace or add skylights.
-The roof is already open, so your contractor saves time and you save money.
+The roof is already open, the crew is already there, and you save $500-$1,000 in redundant labor costs.

 Energy Efficiency and Tax Credits